Back to blog

 What is a GEO benchmark?

 A GEO benchmark measures how visible brands are inside AI-generated answers.
-This one asked ChatGPT, Gemini, and Perplexity to recommend tools across 12 B2B SaaS categories and recorded which brands each engine cited, to show how concentrated and consistent AI recommendations are.
+This one asks ChatGPT, Gemini, and Perplexity to recommend tools across 12 B2B SaaS categories and records which brands each engine cites, to show how concentrated and consistent AI recommendations are.
+It refreshes monthly.

 How many brands do AI engines recommend per category?

-A single engine named about nine brands per category in this benchmark, and the three engines together produced about 19 distinct names.
+A single engine named about 9.1 brands per category in this benchmark, and the three engines together produced about 18.9 distinct names.
 Only 2.6 brands per category, on average, were recommended by all three engines.

 Why do ChatGPT, Gemini, and Perplexity recommend different brands?